Updated: Oct 20, 2021

 If you would rather buy a brand new dress consider the following tips for sustainable and eco friendly options:-

-3. Check who made your dress and where it was made
+3. Check who made your wedding dress and where it was made

 These are the two essential questions to ask when buying a wedding dress if you are interested in sustainability and ethically made dresses.
 If you cannot get the answers to these questions (either because the shop doesn’t know or won’t tell you) then there’s a good chance that the dress will not be sustainable or ethically made.